JuliaReach/iFM22_RE/README.md

 To exit the Julia REPL, use `exit()`.

-For reference, this repository includes the folder `results/` containing the files we obtained in the experiments for the paper.
+For reference, this repository includes the `results` directory containing the files we obtained in the experiments for the paper.

-## ☑️ Evaluation
+## ☑️ Experiments

 Below we assume that Julia was run from the `output` directory.